Christina-A-Pan/Christina-A-Pan.github.io/README.md

-Note when turning private: Make the actions refer to the gh-page branch!
+Note when turning private: Make the Deploy from Branch (in Settings > Pages) refer to the gh-pages branch!

 # al-folio